Frost & Sullivan Recognizes Revolv For Simplifying Fleet Electrification With Comprehensive Zero-Emissions Solutions

 Revolv's solution simplifies electric vehicle adoption by acting as a single partner, guiding fleets through complex technology, incentives, and infrastructure challenges.

-SAN ANTONIO, TX. – October 4, 2024 – Frost & Sullivan recently analyzed the electric vehicle (EV) fleet management industry and, based on its research results, recognizes Revolv with the 2024 US New Product Innovation Award.
+SAN ANTONIO, Oct.
+3, 2024 /PRNewswire/ -- Frost & Sullivan recently analyzed the electric vehicle (EV) fleet management industry and, based on its research results, recognizes Revolv with the 2024 US New Product Innovation Award.
 The company is a forerunner in the EV fleet electrification space, with its innovative approach that combines capabilities in fleet operations, finance, infrastructure development and energy management.
 While most competing companies in this space focus on a single aspect, Revolv designed its complete fleet electrification solution to enable a simple and seamless shift to zero emissions among medium-to-heavy commercial fleets.
 Revolv functions as a single-stop services provider that covers every aspect of EV fleet management, assisting from the outset with the following:

 EV vehicle diligence & acquisition